yusoofsh/mangoleh/content/projects/Dissertation.md

 showInProjects: true
 ---

 Dissertation at Cambridge.
 Used NLP to study if economic uncertainty can predict recessions.
 Implemented web-scrapers to retrieve over 300,000 news articles using Selenium/ BeautifulSoup.
-Quantified uncertainty using Maximum Entropy models.
+Quantified economic uncertainty using MaxEnt models.
 Invited to publish.